jyn514/flower/README.md

 TODO: this example works but API for even slightly more complicated things is not implemented

+TODO: there really needs to be a way to control transformer order. maybe this goes in build.clj?

 <!--
 the only configuration allowed is to tell the build system which files are post-processors. by default all files in `lib/transform*.clj` are transformers.